 Personal health change inspires self-awareness and self-advocacy for new writer.

 It can get really challenging starting anything for the first time.
 To your surprise, the biggest obstacle often comes from yourself.
 It’s not so much of having the confidence to dive-in but the belief in oneself to carry the process through completion.
 Of course, this always sounds easy enough but what exactly does that look like for each of us?
-Are you wishing on a start or trying to think “happy thoughts” to life yourself to the level that you want?
+Are you wishing on a star or trying to think “happy thoughts” to life yourself to the level that you want?
 Whatever it is, it is yours to own.
 Women’s health advocate, Letysha Montgomery gives a peak not her self-evolution with writing.

 When beginning a writing career, it can seem like an uphill battle.
 Finding purpose through our work makes the decision to trek on a whole lot easier.
 For writer, Letysha Montgomery, books and literacy have always attracted her.
 Figuring out when to take the step into writing as a contributor was a different story.
 She spoke candidly about her experience with Endometriosis approximately this time last year.
 Endometriosis is a disorder in which tissue that normally lines the uterus grows outside the uterus which can cause a great deal of pain and have varying symptoms.